nvim-treesitter/nvim-treesitter/CONTRIBUTING.md

 `@punctuation.bracket` for `()` or `{}`

 Some captures are related to language injection (like markdown code blocks).
-As this is not supported by neovim yet, these are optionnal and will not have any effect for now.
+As this is not supported by neovim yet, these are optional and will not have any effect for now.
 `@embedded`
 `@injection`
   `language`